HITECHCRIME/HC_SG51_Colorized_World/README.md

 in the end

 [VERSE 3 - SIIMLAR TO CHORUS]
-cauterized wounds on diehards
-always find ways to heal
+cauterized wound on diehards always find ways to heal
-i only wanted
-no masks no guides
-no secret moves
+i only wanted 5 no masks no guides no secret moves aye ya (reverb)

-ay ya

-just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws - decent neutral anything ?
+just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws -

+decent neutral
+anything ?

 preach words